graphql/handbooks/wg/facilitation-guide.md

 ## Continuous Improvement

-- Collect feedback quarterly from participants on pacing, clarity, and inclusion.
+- Collect feedback quarterly from people who attend on pacing, clarity, and inclusion.
 - Rotate facilitation or co-chairing to build capacity in the community.
-- Share learnings with other working groups via the WGs coordination channel.
+- Share learnings with other working groups via the WGs shared channel.

 -->